dogweather/forkful/content/en/cpp/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?
-Sending an HTTP request fetches data from a web server.
-Programmers do this to interact with web services, gather info, or communicate between systems.

 ## How to:
 ```C++
 #include <iostream>
 #include <cpr/cpr.h> // Make sure to install the CPR library first